bolutifesoftwareengineer68/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 0 creates an alias name (ls) with the value (rm *) script 1 prints hello user, where user is the current Linux user
+script 0 creates an alias name (ls) with the value (rm *) script 1 prints hello user, where user is the current Linux user script 2 Add /action to the PATH. /action